sam-eee/sam-eee.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: This is a lil short version of me
 ---

 Hi, I'm Sami.
 I'm a student attending my final year for a Robotics Masters of Engineering at the Queen Mary University of London, currently being advised by <a href="https://www.sems.qmul.ac.uk/staff/k.althoefer">Dr. Kaspar Althoefer</a> and <a href="http://lorejam.blogspot.com/">Dr. Lorenzo Jamone</a>.